arpan-bisolution21/XL_WORKFORCE_ANALYSIS_REPORT/README.md

 ### 1️⃣ Workforce Overview

 - Workforce Distribution is balanced between Male and Female Employees.
-- The Majority Of Employees fall within the **25–54 Age Range**, indicating a Matured Workforce Structure.
+- The Majority Of Employees fall within the 25–54 Age Range, indicating a Matured Workforce Structure.
-- The **South Region has the Largest Workforce Concentration**.
+- The South Region has the Largest Workforce Concentration.
-- Workforce Stability is strong with over **60% Employees having 5+ Years Of Experience**.
+- Workforce Stability is strong with over 60% Employees having 5+ Years Of Experience.

 ---

 ### 2️⃣ Hiring & Experience Overview

-- Hiring Distribution between **H1 and H2 remains Relatively Balanced**.
+- Hiring Distribution between H1 and H2 remains Relatively Balanced.
-- The Highest Hiring Volume occurs during **Q2**.
+- The Highest Hiring Volume occurs during Q2.
-- Most Employees have **3+ Years Of Experience**, showing strong Workforce Maturity.
+- Most Employees have 3+ Years Of Experience, showing strong Workforce Maturity.
 - Recently Hired Employees represent a Smaller Portion of the Workforce compared to Experienced Staffs.

 ---